zakenaio/pp4-interesting2/README.md

 ![screenshot](documentation/UX/ux-hero.png)

-  - The big and bold text, **INTERESTING**, with its smaller **tell me more** line under, is front and center, to try and catch the visitor.
-The use of a bouncing down arrow, both to create some interactivity, and movement, but also for the user to see that down here, thats where the fun begins.
+  - A large, bold headline reading **INTERESTING**, with a smaller **tell me more** line underneath, takes center stage to grab the visitor's attention.
+A bouncing down arrow adds interactivity and movement, further hinting that scrolling down leads to the heart of the fun.

 [![Arrow animation](https://i.gyazo.com/2d83f568a96df12d54a5048264917507.gif)](https://gyazo.com/2d83f568a96df12d54a5048264917507)